 Congregations associated with these, as well as other religious denominations, have been faith community partners with NICD and many are participating in Golden Rule 2020.

-Those congregations that participate in Golden Rule 2020 are asked to do two things on November 3, 2019: 1) pray for God's help in healing our country and 2) promote the use of the Golden Rule in political discussions and election activities throughout the 2020 campaign season.
+Those congregations that participate in Golden Rule 2020 are asked to do two things: 1) pray for God's help in healing our country and 2) promote the use of the Golden Rule in political discussions and election activities throughout the 2020 campaign season.
 By doing these two things, congregations will emphasize Christian teachings about dignity, respect and the need for civility in our political discussions.
 In particular, there will be a focus on the practical application of the Golden Rule and how politics in 2020 could be different if Christians practice Biblical teachings about how to treat people who disagree with them.

 How to Participate